Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Preliminaries on Numerical Methods

 The robust \gls{ocp}~\eqref{eq:robust-ocp-def} in the compact notation is given by: \begin{mini!}|s| {\nominalOptVar, \uncOptVar}{L(\nominalOptVar)}{ }{} \addConstraint{0}{=\kappa_{\psi}(\nominalOptVar),} \addConstraint{0}{=\kappa_{\Phi}\left(\nominalOptVar,\uncOptVar\right), } \addConstraint{0}{\geq h_{i}\left( \nominalOptVar \!+ \!
 D(\uncOptVar)\gammaNoise \right), \nonumber} \addConstraint{}{\quad \quad \forall \gammaNoise \in \underbrace{\gammaSetSphere{n_x} \! \times \! \Compactcdots \! \times \gammaSetSphere{n_x}}_{N+1},\ i \! \in \! \mathcal{I}, } \end{mini!} where the constraint $\kappa_{\psi}(\nominalOptVar) = 0$ contains the nominal system dynamics~\eqref{eq:nominal-state-dynamics} and $\kappa_{\Phi}(\nominalOptVar, \uncOptVar) = 0$ the dynamics of the ellipsoidal uncertainty sets~\eqref{eq:Sigma-function-of-state-trajectory}.
 The uncertainty $\gammaNoise$ is bounded by the Cartesian product of $N+1$ unit balls.
 The index set $\mathcal{I}$ summarizes the constraint indices for constraints of all time indices~$k \in \mathbb{N}_{\left[0, N\right]}$.
 The mapping $D(\uncOptVar)$ is given by

 The robust convex optimization approach described in~\cite{BenTal1998} provides a method for ensuring robust constraint satisfaction.
 For an affine constraint $h_{\text{aff}}\!\left( \nominalOptVar \!+ \!
-D(\uncOptVar)\gammaNoise \right) \leq 0$, the maximum deviation of the constraint value from its nominal value can be derived analytically:
+D(\uncOptVar)\gammaNoise \right) \leq 0$, the maximum deviation of the constraint value from its nominal value can be derived analytically.
 The infinitely many constraints can thereby be equivalently reformulated as a single constraint tightened by a backoff:

-{ When a robust \gls{ocp} is subject to nonaffine inequality constraints, a linearization-based approximation of the constraint backoff, which introduces a truncation error~\cite{Gao2023, Diehl2006c}, is commonly used:
+When a robust \gls{ocp} is subject to nonaffine inequality constraints, a linearization-based approximation of the constraint backoff, which introduces a truncation error~\cite{Gao2023, Diehl2006c}, is commonly used:

-The resulting robust \gls{ocp} reformulation is given by \begin{mini!}|s| {\nominalOptVar, \uncOptVar}{L(\nominalOptVar)}{ }{} \addConstraint{0}{=\kappa_{\psi}(\nominalOptVar),} \addConstraint{0}{=\kappa_{\Phi}\left(\nominalOptVar,\uncOptVar\right), } \addConstraint{0}{\geq h_{i}\! \left( \nominalOptVar \right) \!+ \! \beta_i\left(\nominalOptVar, \uncOptVar \right), \ i \! \in \! \mathcal{I}, } \end{mini!} which is a finitely-constrained optimization problem.} Later sections will present a method for robustifying nonaffine collision-avoidance constraints using a combination of the backoff reformulation and the local reduction method.
+The resulting robust \gls{ocp} reformulation is given by \begin{mini!}|s| {\nominalOptVar, \uncOptVar}{L(\nominalOptVar)}{ }{} \addConstraint{0}{=\kappa_{\psi}(\nominalOptVar),} \addConstraint{0}{=\kappa_{\Phi}\left(\nominalOptVar,\uncOptVar\right), } \addConstraint{0}{\geq h_{i}\! \left( \nominalOptVar \right) \!+ \! \beta_i\left(\nominalOptVar, \uncOptVar \right), \ i \! \in \! \mathcal{I}, } \end{mini!} which is a finitely-constrained optimization problem.
+Later sections will present a method for robustifying nonaffine collision-avoidance constraints using a combination of the backoff reformulation and the local reduction method.

 The computational cost of solving the finitely-constrained robust \gls{ocp}~\eqref{eq:robust-ocp-abstract-affine-reduced} is significantly higher than that of a nominal \gls{ocp}.
-Consider the augmented state $\breve x_k = \left( x_k, \vecMat\left( \Sigma_k\right)\right) \in \bbR^{\breve n_x}$ with dimension $\breve n_x = n_x + \frac{1}{2}n_x(n_x + 1)$ corresponding to the state of \gls{ocp}~\eqref{eq:disturbed-system-dynamics}.
+Consider the augmented state $\breve x_k = \left( x_k, \vecMat\left( \Sigma_k\right)\right) \in \bbR^{\breve n_x}$ with dimension $\breve n_x = n_x + \frac{1}{2}n_x(n_x + 1)$ corresponding to the state of \gls{ocp}~\eqref{eq:disturbed-system-discrete-time-dynamics}.
 Using standard \gls{ocp} structure exploiting algorithms, the robust \gls{ocp}~\eqref{eq:robust-ocp-abstract-affine-reduced} incurs a computational cost of $\bigO(\breve n_x^3)$ per iteration~\cite{Rawlings2017}, i.e., $\bigO(n_x^6)$ with respect to the original state dimension.